 Manage Your Debt

-The last eight years of friendly interest environment has brought record levels of debt in almost every single category.
+The last eight years of a friendly interest environment has brought record levels of debt in almost every single category.
 Americans now owe more than $8.26 trillion in mortgages, $1.14 trillion in auto loans, and $747 billion in credit cards debt.
 If you are like me, you probably don’t like owing money to anyone.

 That’s great, however, taking loans is an essential part of any enterprise.
 Expanding your business, building a new facility or buying a competitor will often require external financing.
 Keeping track of your loans and prioritizing on paying off your high-interest debt can save you and your business a lot of money.
 It may also boost your credit score.